talshva/HAUV-Final-Engineering-Project/README.md

 `ros2 run micro_ros_agent micro_ros_agent serial -b 115200 --dev /dev/ttyUSB0`

-After the agent is running, reset the esp32 to let it automatically connect to the agent (You will hear all motors go "DUDU-DU DU DUUUUUU").
+After the agent is running, reset the esp32 to let it automatically connect to the agent (You will hear all motors go "DUDU-DU DUUU DUUUUUU").

 You will also notice the esp32 topics printed on the terminal running the agent.